GRxGOD/AGC_MATLAB_code/README.md

 # AGC_MATLAB_code
-This creates a graph on MATLAB which shows frequency response with/without AGC.
+These files create a graph on MATLAB which shows frequency response with/without AGC.